Unicoi County Vehicle Impound Guide

 Financial constraints can make retrieving your vehicle challenging, but there are options to explore.

-• Borrow from family/friends: Reaching out to loved ones for financial assistance is a common solution.
+• Contact a family member or friend: Reaching out to loved ones for financial assistance is a common solution.

-• Payment plans: Some impound lots may offer payment plans, allowing you to pay off the fees in installments.
+• Ask about a payment plan: Some impound lots may offer payment plans, allowing you to pay off the fees in installments.
 Inquire directly with the lot about this possibility.

 After Retrieval